HungryMuttis/Modder/README.md

 All of the descriptions can be found in `Mod/Mod.cs`

 When the mod is started the `[NOT IMPLEMENTED]` event is fired.
-Other events do other things (see their respective comment)
+Other events do other things (see their respective comments)